-- we may be unable to initiate or conduct planned clinical trials on our anticipated timelines, including as a result of failing to obtain any clearances necessary to conduct clinical trials or being subject to clinical holds that prevent continuation of such trials; - clinical trials may produce negative or inconclusive results; - preclinical studies conducted with product candidates during clinical development to, among other things, evaluate their safety, tolerability and pharmacokinetics and optimize their formulation may produce unfavorable results; - patient recruitment and enrollment in clinical trials may be slower than anticipated; - costs of development may be greater than anticipated; - our product candidates may cause undesirable side effects that delay or preclude regulatory approval or limit their commercial use or market acceptance, if approved; - if one or more product candidates are developed in collaboration with third parties, such parties may not devote sufficient resources to these clinical trials or other preclinical studies of these candidates or conduct them in a timely manner; - · we may face delays or other challenges associated with the availability and sourcing key raw materials and/or key components; and - we may encounter difficulties in developing product candidates related to our proprietary NanoPortal implant technology or difficulties associated with the long-term purity, potency, safety, or stability of our product candidates.
+- we may be unable to initiate or conduct planned clinical trials on our anticipated timelines, including as a result of failing to obtain any clearances necessary to conduct clinical trials or being subject to clinical holds that prevent continuation of such trials; - clinical trials may produce negative or inconclusive results; - preclinical studies conducted with product candidates during clinical development to, among other things, evaluate their safety, tolerability and pharmacokinetics and optimize their formulation may produce unfavorable results; - patient recruitment and enrollment in clinical trials may be slower than anticipated; - costs of development may be greater than anticipated; - our product candidates may cause undesirable side effects that delay or preclude regulatory approval or limit their commercial use or market acceptance, if approved; - if one or more product candidates are developed in collaboration with third parties, such parties may not devote sufficient resources to these clinical trials or other preclinical studies of these candidates or conduct them in a timely manner; - we may face delays or other challenges associated with the availability and sourcing key raw materials and/or key components; and - we may encounter difficulties in developing product candidates related to our proprietary NanoPortal implant technology or difficulties associated with the long-term purity, potency, safety, or stability of our product candidates.

-For example, on August 11, 2023, the FDA notified us that the agency was placing a clinical hold on IND application for the proposed FIH study of NPM-119.
-The FDA indicated its intention to subsequently provide an official clinical hold letter stating the reasons for the clinical hold.
-We plan to engage with the FDA in order to lift the clinical hold and commence our planned clinical development of NPM-119.
-However, there can be no assurance that we can address the issues that the FDA may identify in its letter in a timely manner or at all, and we may incur additional expenses in connection with our efforts to advance NPM-119 into the clinic.
+For example, on August 18, 2023, FDA provided written notification that the LIBERATE-1 study was on Full Clinical Hold exclusively due to insufficient Chemistry, Manufacturing, and Controls ("CMC") information to assess the risk to human subjects.
+Vivani remains actively engaged in discussions with FDA as part of its efforts to lift the clinical hold and enable the expeditious initiation of LIBERATE-1.
+However, there can be no assurance that we can address the issues identified by the FDA in a timely manner or at all, and we may incur additional expenses in connection with our efforts to advance NPM-119 into the clinic.